Palestinian and US Labor Unions Call for Ceasefire in Israel-Palestine

 On the heels of VFX technicians at Marvel voting to unionize and create a local chapter of IATSE, workers at Disney have unanimously chosen to do the same!

-Sanitation workers from North Carolina Public Service Workers Union are striking for $5K bonuses for workers making less than $75K/year, after their scheduled raises had been frozen for 2 years during the Pandemic.
+Sanitation workers from North Carolina Public Service Workers Union are striking for $5,000 bonuses for workers making less than $75,000 per year, after their scheduled raises had been frozen for two years during the pandemic.

 New From Our Blog 📧

 Our latest researched blog post is an analysis of the NLRB’s CEMEX decision.
-Amary Wiggin discusses its far-reaching effects on labor organizing and how we can utilize this newly established precedent in our arsenal of tools to assert our rights.
-A 6-minute read that is well worth your time!
-Read the full blog here
+Amary Wiggin discusses its far-reaching effects on labor organizing and how we can utilize this newly established precedent in our arsenal of tools to assert our rights, a six-minute read that is well worth your time!

 Week in Labor History 📚